KIT-TVA/cfmtoolbox/docs/plugins/json-export.md

 The JSON export plugin enables the export of CFM models to JSON files.
-The JSON files created by this plugin represent a serialized version of the internal data structures used by the CFM toolbox.
+The JSON files created by this plugin represent a serialized version of the internal data structures used by the CFM Toolbox.
-JSON model files created this way can be imported back into the CFM toolbox using the JSON import plugin.
+JSON model files created this way can be imported back into the CFM Toolbox using the JSON import plugin.

 ## Usage example